Is this Heaven . . . or is it Monona? Enjoy an excellent quality of life here!

 There are four beautiful parks with butterfly and flower gardens; woodland and prairie trails; all-inclusive children’s playground; picnic tables, shelters, charcoal grills; old-fashioned city park band shelter; a basketball court transformed into a community ice skating rink.
 Gateway Park & Campgrounds has RV and camping sites and nearby is the family aquatic center, outdoor bike park, school's tennis courts, places to eat & shop, and much more.
 Monona is home to the largest-known display of hand-carved wooden chains, plus interesting, local, historic artifacts at Monona Historical Museum.

-The city with its 15-acre commercial park, new single-family housing developments, and municipal airport are strategically located in northeast Iowa on U.S. Highway 18 - 52, about 13 miles west of the Highway 76 intersection at the mighty Mississippi River bridge, Great River Road (see North American GRR driving directions), Mississippi River Trail (MRT) and River Bluffs Scenic Byway.
+The city -- with its new single-family housing developments, 15-acre commercial park, strong business community, quality school district, natural recreational areas, and municipal airport -- is strategically located in northeast Iowa on U.S. Highway 18 - 52, about 13 miles west of the Highway 76 intersection at the mighty Mississippi River bridge, Great River Road (see North American GRR driving directions), Mississippi River Trail (MRT) and River Bluffs Scenic Byway.